jlr7245/castleadventure/proposal.md

 #### Level 1
 - Addition of ogres to fight... ogres will need their own initial-position and speed.
 - ***Fight-based loss scenario***
+- Easter egg: keycode combo that will make the monster run at the CPU's speed

 #### Level 2
 - Addition of maze rooms
-- Expansion of game - up to 40 rooms
 - Fairy and Vampire-type monsters

 #### Level 3
+- Expansion of game - up to 40 rooms
+- Scoring system

+#### Level 4
 - Exact, complete duplicate of original game
+- Memory of high score

-#### Level 4 _Castle's Sky_
+#### Level 5 _Castle's Sky_
 - Generative version of the game - rooms are created on the fly without being specifically defined.
 Sort of like a very low-level version of No Man's Sky.